 When God tells us that things happen that never even entered his mind, we can be confident that his sovereignty doesn’t extend to determining every event and outcome.

-God is sovereign, but he also gave humans free will, and we can make real and consequential choices.
+God is sovereign, but he also gave humans free will, our freedom and ability to make real and consequential choices.
 Our choices often involve hurt and pain and sorrow, both for God and for us, but God still allows and respects our free will.
-Even so, our free will can never override God’s sovereignty or his final authority.
+Even so, our free will can’t override God’s sovereignty or his final authority.

 If God isn’t determining every event on earth, does that mean he’s a hands-off Creator, content to leave us and the world to our own devices?
-No, that isn’t the case.
+No, that can’t be the case.
 It’s clear in the Bible that God is very involved in the world.

 He’s constantly patrolling the world to keep track of all that’s going on: